Chrystalkey/landtagszusammenfasser/docs/documentation/authentication.md

 ## Authentication Workflow

-The root trust is an api key that is provided via an environment variable on startup.
-This is automatically added to the database with itself in the "created by" field.
+The root of trust is an api key that is provided via an environment variable on startup.
+This is automatically added to the database referencing itself in the "created by" field and with an expiry timer of 1 year.
+Any number of distinct root keys with self-reference can be added, be aware.

 Any subsequent keys are created using either the root key, or a key created by the root key with _Keyadder_ scope.
+_Note that keys are not automatically invalidated after their creator has expired.
+This means, it is possible for the root key to have expired and all other keys to still be valid._

+### Requesting a key
-To create a key, run http `GET` on the `/api/v1/auth` endpoint, supplying the scope as described in the openapi spec.
+To request a key, run http `GET` on the `/api/v1/auth` endpoint, supplying the scope as described in the openapi spec.
 The Key can optionally be set to expire at a specified timestamp.
 It is not possible to create keys with no expiration date.

 The key is returned as plain text in the response body.
 This is the only time the key can be extracted from the server, because only the hash is saved to the database.